danbrough/andrudio/README.md

     ./library/build.sh
     ./gradlew build

-You will need to have the android ndk installed and the environment variable `$ANDROID_NDK_HOME` set to its location.
+You will need to have the android ndk installed (version r10e) and the environment variable `$ANDROID_NDK_HOME` set to its location.

 For testing there is a ./demo/build/outputs/apk/demo-debug.apk file ready to install or you can install the demo from [Google Play](https://play.google.com/store/apps/details?id=danbroid.andrudio.demo)

+If you can't compile the native code then you can unpack libs.tar.bz2 in the library directory which contain the latest binaries.

 There is also a command line application for testing the native code:
 	see:  `./library/test/test.sh`